 Club information package

-Within 2 weeks of announcing the Premier League via this video, it saw over 14,000 views and reached over 40,000 people on social media alone.
+Within 1 week of announcing the Premier League via this video, it saw over 14,000 views and reached over 250,000 people on social media alone.
+Other League videos as the season went on, had over 750,000 views.

 "The PRemier League is the beginning of professional volleyball in Canada.
 It will establish a legacy that will be remembered past our time."